-One key shortcoming of the approach introduced in \cite{som2014paradoxes} is that its performance depends critically on the fixed, predefined grouping of coefficients.
-Hence, in the absence of clear criteria for the a priori selection of the blocks, the methodology of \cite{som2014paradoxes} is difficult to implement in practice.
-A second, perhaps less important shortcoming, is that the prior introduced in \cite{som2014paradoxes} assumes that the blocks of coefficients are independent a priori.
+In the absence of prior information to drive the \textit{a priori} selection of the blocks, the methodology of \cite{som2014paradoxes} is difficult to implement in practice.
+Furthermore, the prior introduced in \cite{som2014paradoxes} assumes that the blocks of coefficients are independent a priori.
 When there is strong colinearity between covariates associated with ``large'' and ``small'' coefficients, the independence assumption can lead to loss of efficiency.
 Our first contribution in this paper is to develop Dirichlet process (DP) mixtures of block $g$ priors that allow for differential shrinkage across coefficients while fully accounting for the observed correlations among predictors and treating the blocks of covariates as an unknown parameter that must be inferred from the data.
 Similar approaches have been suggested in the literature at least as early as in \cite{liang2008mixtures} but, to the best of our knowledge, they have not been pursued before, perhaps because of perceived computational challenges.
-Our prior is inspired by a construction introduced by \cite{finegold2014robust} in the context of Gaussian graphical models, and allows for straightforward implementation using Markov chain Monte Carlo (MCMC) algorithms that require minimal \textit{ad hoc} tuning.
-We study the properties of the prior and associated Bayes factors, and illustrate the approach using various real and simulated datasets.